 Simon Passey received his Ph.D. from the University of Glasgow in 2004.
 His Ph.D. focused on the volcanic and sedimentary evolution of the Faroe Islands and Faroe-Shetland Basin that involved extensive fieldwork and examination of offshore borehole material.
 The project was supervised by Brian Bell and funded by a NERC case studentship with Statoil UK Ltd. Following his Ph.D.
 Simon spent seven years with the Faroese Earth and Energy Directorate (formerly the Faroese Geological Survey) as a geologist, where his main role was revising the lithostratigraphy of the volcanic succession and examining the potential of intra-volcanic hydrocarbon plays.
 In January 2008, he was appointed the Head of the Geology Department that also involved overseeing geological investigations on civil engineering projects.
 Simon joined CASP in March 2011 as part of the East Greenland Project.

-Dr Richard Walker (Cardiff University)
+Dr Richard Walker (University of Leicester)